No Result

 Repeat after us: Amend a tax return, don’t file a new return!

 And most importantly, only correct the forms that change.
-For example, if you are correcting your self-employment income on Schedule C, only file Form 1040-X and the corrected Schedule C. Do not file any other schedules or forms.
-If you filed Schedule A with your original return, don’t file it again with your amendment.
-Just keep reminding yourself that less is more.
+For example, if you are correcting your self-employment income on Schedule C, you typically only need to file Form 1040-X and the corrected Schedule C. You generally do not need to resubmit unchanged forms.

 To file Form 1040-X using TaxAct®, sign into your account, open your return, and click Amend Federal Tax Return under the Filing tab as shown below.